top of page

 When it comes to safety, the Chinese leave no stone unturned in Huangshan.
 Protective barriers are present everywhere and also blend perfectly into the environment.
 However, they can pose visual obstacles in your photographs.
 But you can't have everything.

 Also, plan your trip according to what you want to do and see to avoid any disappointments.
 The winter season is magical, but unfortunately, you will not be able to descend into the canyon, which, in my opinion, is the most beautiful place in Huangshan.
 And by far the most productive for photography.
-For this reason, it's advisable to plan at least two trips to Huangshan.
+For this reason, it's advisable to plan at least 2 trips to Huangshan.
 Read my article n°5 on the Huangshan canyon for more information.

 The Magic of Snow